1 SCOPE

 3.7 DATA BACKUP

 Berkshire performs daily backups of all production environments that contain client data and mission critical corporate information.
-Daily backups are stored to disk on backup servers within the same operating environment in both the hosted and corporate environments for quick restoration.
-Hourly back-ups of transactional data for hosted applications are run 24/7/365, and kept 24 hours to allow for restoration within one hour of a disaster.
+For critical databases, daily backups are stored within the same operating environment in for quick restoration.
+Hourly back-ups of transactional data for hosted applications are run and kept 24 hours to allow for restoration within one hour of a disaster.
+Daily and hourly backups are also kept on geo-redundant storage for disaster recovery purposes and are encrypted at rest.

 3.8 BUSINESS CONTINUITY AND DISASTER RECOVERY

-Berkshire maintains a Business Continuity and Disaster Recovery plan that will go into effect in case of a disruption of business operations or if the hosted applications or corporate environments become unavailable.
+Berkshire maintains Business Continuity and Disaster Recovery plans that will go into effect in case of a disruption of business operations or if the hosted applications or corporate environments become unavailable.

-The plan includes recognition of mission critical systems and processes, the availability of off-site servers, and logistics to allow critical resources to work from home or other facility as quickly as possible in case of a disruption or disaster.
-Backups that are replicated off site to the collocation disaster recovery facility will be restored to become operational.
+The plan identifies mission critical systems and processes as well as critical cloud resources to allow for recovery as quickly as possible in case of disruption or disaster.
+The plan details the failover for replicated resources and the restoration of backups that would be required to become operational.
 The estimated time to return to full operation for both mission critical applications and the hosted application environment is within 24 hours.

 3.9 DATA LOSS PREVENTION